They're embroidered on plain white linen with 2 strands of embroidery floss. I laid down all the colour blocks like needlepoint.

 And very carefully sewed the bias binding on with tiny stitches.
-I didn't have any yellow silk thread, and didn't want to wait to get some, so I used off white and it blended in pretty well.
+I didn't have any yellow silk thread, and was too impatient to get some, so I used off white and it blended in pretty well.

 The strips along the top are not bias because they don't need to stretch.

 My longest standing unfinished sewing project is done!